shesshan/CVIB/README.md

 <img src="/docs/example_00.jpg" width = "50%" />

 To address this challenge, we propose a novel **C**ontrastive **V**ariational **I**nformation **B**ottleneck framework (called **CVIB**), encompassing an original network and a self-pruned network.
 These two networks are optimized simultaneously via contrastive learning.
-- We employ the variational information bottleneck (VIB) principle to learn an informative and compressed network (self-pruned network) from the original network, which discards the spurious correlations while preserving sufficient information about the sentiment labels.
+- We employ the variational information bottleneck (VIB) principle to learn a compressed yet informative network (self-pruned network) from the original network, which discards the spurious correlations while preserving sufficient information about the sentiment labels.
-- A self-pruning contrastive loss is devised to optimize these two networks, where the representations learned by two networks are regarded as a semantically similar positive pair while representations of two different instances within a mini-batch are treated as a negative pair.
+- A self-pruning contrastive loss is devised to optimize these two networks, where the representations learned by the two networks are regarded as a semantically similar positive pair while representations of two different instances within a mini-batch are treated as a negative pair.

 ## 🧩 Architecture
 <img src="/docs/cvib_frm_revise_v4_00.jpg" width = "85%" />